How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 The Token Probability Problem

-When an LLM generates text, it predicts the next token based on everything that came before.
-At each step, the model produces a probability distribution over its entire vocabulary.
-The token with the highest probability gets selected (with some randomness depending on temperature settings).
+When an LLM generates text, it predicts the next token from everything before it.
+At each step it produces a probability distribution over its entire vocabulary, then samples one token (with randomness tuned by temperature).

 Here is the critical insight: common CSS patterns have dramatically higher token probabilities than uncommon ones.

-Consider what happens when a model has generated class="bg- and needs to predict the next token.
-The probability distribution looks something like this:
+Consider what happens after the model has written class="bg- and needs the next token.
+The distribution looks roughly like this:

 Next token prediction after "bg-":